 • reviewed the tuition, fees and residence halls rates for 2015.
 Following the discussion, the Trustees elected to gain further clarification on several key issues regarding the fees necessary for housing out-of-state and international students.
 The trustees then tabled the issue for discussion at a later date.

-Page 4 of 4 - • approved the retirement of Dennis Anderson, Behavioral Sciences staff member for 20 years.
+• approved the retirement of Dennis Anderson, Behavioral Sciences staff member for 20 years.

 • approved the retirement of Jeff Cole, associate dean and staff member of the college for 22 years.

 • approved the retirement of Bill Langley, biology instructor, department head and staff member since 1984.